Hawkeye3D/HW12/README_1md.md

 My approach to this is to define, via VS Code all of the components, including this README, as a git project, HW12 and then start working on each component.
 I will work on the things that I know best, first, getting them out of the way, and work my way through the list.

-The following does not represent the order in which I have done the project, but the order which best explains how this works.
+The following does not represent the order in which I have done the project, but the order which best explains how this MVVM pattern works.